- The MRI

 - Projects and Activities

-We believe that by working together we can achieve more than an individual can accomplish alone.
+We believe that by working together we can build a more complete mountain picture and achieve more than an individual can accomplish alone.
 Our mission is therefore to promote global change research in mountains regions across borders and disciplines through connection, communication, and collaboration.
 Through working groups, events, online platforms, and communication we bring practitioners and researchers from diverse disciplines and backgrounds together.
 We work with the mountain research community and society more broadly to identify research priorities and possibilities for common action, and we support this common action by providing targeted funding and administrative assistance.
 We also strive to keep the research community informed, and work with research organizations and funding agencies to ensure that mountain global change topics are recognized and addressed.